gravitational/gravity/docs/6.x/quickstart.md

   `docker` group is listed.
 * You must install [Helm](https://docs.helm.sh/using_helm/#installing-helm).
 * You must have `git` installed to clone the example application repo.
+* A _target cluster_ of Linux nodes.
+It can be just one machine, but three is better.
+  You'll be installing the cluster image into this cluster, creating a new Kubernetes instance.
-* One or two Linux nodes for installing a Kubernetes cluster.
-They should have at least 2GB of RAM and 40GB of free disk space.
-These nodes should be clean, i.e. make sure not to have Docker or any other container orchestrator on them.
+  The nodes in a target cluster must have at least 2GB of RAM and 40GB of free disk space.
+  They must not have Docker or any other container runtime installed on them.
 * You must have `sudo` privileges on all nodes.

 ## Getting the Tools